samuelcolvin/pytest-pretty/README.md

 ```

 This will mean the pytest output is wider and easier to use, more importantly, it'll make the error summary table printed by pytest-pretty much easier to read, see [this](https://github.com/Textualize/rich/issues/2769) discussion for more details.

+## `pytester_pretty` fixture

+The `pytest_pretty` provides `pytester_pretty` fixture that work with modified version of output.
+It is designed to drop in places replacement of `pytester` fixture and uses it internaly.

+So to use them it is required to set `pytest_plugins = "pytester"` as mentioned in pytest documentation https://docs.pytest.org/en/latest/reference/reference.html#pytester